JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 -   $400/month for my portion of [TypeScript ESLint sponsorships](https://opencollective.com/typescript-eslint)

 For reference, $600/month of a full time job is roughly half the U.S. federal minimum wage ($7.25 per hour, or ~$1,200/month).
-My base salary as a Staff Frontend Developer in 2021 earned me more money each work day than a month of my open source salary now.
+My base salary in 2021 earned me more money each work day than a month of my open source salary now.

 ### Side Gigs, at a Cost